sameer05515/bootstrap-projects/Learning.md

 - Containers?
 - Bootstrap containers?
     - Important and Basic layout elements in bootstrap
-    - 2 types of containers?
+    - 2 types of container classes in bootstrap?
         - container vs container-fluid??
+    - For what reason `Fluid container` (`container-fluid`) has always 100% width of the device screen?
+    - Why use fixed layout at all?